sourcegraph/about/handbook/engineering/onboarding/engineering-manager-onboarding.md

 - You are able to describe the career aspirations of each teammate, where they are struggling, and where they are thriving.
 - Your manager, your peer managers, and your teammates report that they are happy and relieved to have you on the team because you have already had a positive impact.
 - You understand who are your stakeholders and have met with them to understand their priorities.
+- You have read either [Turn the Ship Around or Orbiting the Giant Hairball](https://about.sourcegraph.com/handbook/engineering/leadership#book-recommendations) and shared your thoughts with your peer managers during a team sync.

 ## Month 2